-Section 3 also requires a prosecuting attorney, if he or she requests the imposition of bail or a condition of release on a person, to prove by clear and convincing evidence that the imposition is necessary to protect the safety of the community and ensure the appearance of the person in court.
-Finally, section 3 requires the court to consider the request of the prosecuting attorney before imposing bail or a condition of release, or both, on a person.
+Section 3 also requires a prosecuting attorney, if he or she requests the imposition of bail or a condition of release on a person, to prove by clear and convincing evidence that the imposition of bail is necessary to protect the safety of the community and ensure the appearance of the person in court.
+Finally, section 3 provides that if a person used a firearm in the commission of the offense for which the person was arrested, there is a rebuttable presumption that the least restrictive means necessary to ensure the safety of the community includes the imposition of bail or a condition of release, or both.